knivey/codesand/README.md

 name: codesand
 used_by: []
 ```
-Assign the modified profile to the container and make a snapshot so it can be reset to this state after code runs.
+Assign the modified profile to the container and make a snapshot so that it can be reset to this state after code runs.

 ```bash
 lxc profile assign codesand codesand